randah206/Smart-Buy-QA-Testing-Project/README.md

 ---

 ## 📝 Executive Summary: Quality Assessment
 The Smart Buy E-Commerce platform has transitioned to a Shopify-based architecture, which was thoroughly evaluated during regression testing on Jun 23-24, 2026.
 This migration has successfully addressed high-priority security vulnerabilities identified during the initial manual testing phase (Apr 27-30).
-Most notably, the implementation of a passwordless OTP login system has resolved previous concerns regarding brute force protection and input validation.
+Most notably, we implemented a passwordless OTP login system, which resolved previous concerns about brute force protection and input validation.

 Despite these improvements, two significant functional gaps remain unresolved: Arabic localisation in search and cross-device cart synchronisation.
 While the core transactional engine is stable and secure, these issues directly impact the user experience for the target demographic.